danieladriano/japanese_auction/README.md

 # japanese_auction

-A japanse auction developed in Jason
+A japanse auction developed in:

+1 - Jason
+2 - Jason + CArtAgO
+3 - Jason + CArtAgO + Moise

 A Japanese auction (also called ascending clock auction) is a dynamic auction format.
 It proceeds in the following way: